Good to Know

 The Manaslu Ski Expedition takes you to the awe-inspiring landscapes of Mount Manaslu, the eighth-highest peak in the world.
 Nestled in the heart of the Nepalese Himalayas, this expedition promises a unique blend of adrenaline-pumping skiing challenges and breathtaking natural beauty.

 When you choose Adventure 14 Summit company for the Manaslu Ski Expedition, you can expect meticulous planning and a well-crafted itinerary.
 They design the expedition to provide you with an immersive experience, allowing you to soak in the rich culture and stunning landscapes along the way.
-The itinerary typically includes acclimatization days, allowing you to adjust to the high altitude and maximize your chances of success.
+The itinerary typically includes acclimatisation days, allowing you to adjust to the high altitude and maximise your chances of success.

 As part of the expedition, Adventure 14 Summit company takes care of all the logistical arrangements, including permits, transportation, accommodations, and meals.
 This enables you to focus solely on the adventure at hand and fully immerse yourself in the captivating environment of the Manaslu region.